 Similar to scoot over or move over, “budge up” is a British slang phrase you can use informally and are likely to use when travelling around the country by UK public transport.

-“Chocka” is short for “ chockablock” which is most often used when talking about something that’s completely packed, like a jammed road.
+"Chocka" is short for "chockablock," which is most often used to describe something that's completely packed, like a jammed road.

-First coined in 1987, this phrase is a funny new way of saying a person isn’t quite clever.
-The person can also be describes as being a bit dim.
+First coined in 1987, this phrase is a funny new way of saying a person isn't quite clever.
+The person can also be described as being a bit dim.

 15. “Innit.”

-Ending on one of the msot commonly heard British slang words, innit is simply the shortened version of the contraction “isn’t it?”and is primarily used by the youth of Britain to confirm or agree with someone.
+Ending on one of the most commonly heard British English slang words, innit is simply the shortened version of the contraction "isn't it?" and is primarily used by the youth of Britain to confirm or agree with someone.

 So there you have it!
-UK slang can be a tricky language to learn, but when you get the hang of it, it's as easy as pie - or should I say, as easy as taking the biscuit!
+British slang words and phrases can be a tricky language to learn, but when you get the hang of it, it's as easy as pie - or should I say, as easy as taking the biscuit!
 So why not give it a go and see if you can brush up on your British slang like a proper English gentleman or lady?
-With its influence on the world of pop culture and its ability to turn any conversation into a Monty Python skit, UK slang is here to stay.
+With its influence on the world of pop culture and its ability to turn any conversation into a Monty Python skit, British slang words are here to stay.
 Cheerio!